 Kyle wrote the book for this musical about the world's most famous yellow sponge.
 Directed by Tina Landau, it features original songs by a wide array of artists including The Flaming Lips, Aerosmith, T.I., John Legend, Sara Bareilles and Cyndi Lauper.
-Chicago's ABC7 calls it "A huge hit!"
-The Chicago Tribune calls it "Beautifully visualized, deliciously quirky and inarguably unique."
-It opens at Broadway's Palace Theater this fall!
+The NY Times calls it "Brilliant!" and it cited as Best of the Year by Broadway.com, Chicago Tribune, Deadline, Forbes, Time Out New York and Variety.
+Tickets available here!

-A musical collaboration with Tony Award winner Duncan Sheik.
+A musical collaboration with songwriter Duncan Sheik.
 It's 1942 on the Connecticut coast.
 Eleven-year-old Christopher's father has died in the war and he's sent to live with his aunt in a remote lighthouse.
 But this is not just any lighthouse: it's haunted.
 It premiered at the Old Globe Theater in 2010 and a significantly-revised new draft of the piece played at London's Other Palace Theatre in Spring 2017.
 You can get the songs from the show on an album from RCA/Victor.
-The LA Times says it's "Darkly enchanting... the show, a hybrid alt-rock concert-psychological ghost story, has a revivifying freshness...
-What excites me about the musical is the way it reaches for poetry."
+The LA Times says it's "Darkly enchanting... the show, a hybrid alt-rock concert-psychological ghost story, has a revivifying freshness."

 Nominated for a Lucille Lortel Award for Outstanding Musical